- 24 is a composite number.

 Three years ago we bought a good quality snow blower, and it is definitely a time saver.
 If you buy a snow blower, make sure it is a model that allows the operator to change the direction where the snow is blown.
-Also if the snow blower gets clogged with snow, always turn it off before attempting to unclog it.
+Also if the snowblower gets clogged with snow, always turn it off before attempting to unclog it.
 We have a friend who lost a finger because he didn’t turn it off first.

-Yes, there are many places that regularly gets pounded with much more snow than Salt Lake City does.
+Yes, there are many places that regularly get pounded with much more snow than Salt Lake City does.
 I’m not sure how helpful any of the above information will be for people who live in such places, so for anyone suffering in those locations I offer a few diversions:

 My daughter-in-law endured the polar vortex that hit the Eastern half of the United States last week.
 She wrote, “Public service announcement: 37+ weeks pregnant with a head cold and two small sick kids is no fun.
 I do not recommend it.
 Today I am grateful for PBS kid shows, giant boxes of tissues, soft blankets, and easy slow cooker meals.”
 She also survived by finding humor in the situation.
-She shared a hilarious cartoon featuring a pregnant woman whose water broke and turned immediately into ice cubes.
+She shared a hilarious Sunny Street cartoon panel featuring a very cold pregnant woman whose water broke and turned immediately into ice cubes.

 If you like making greeting cards, you could make a snowflake card using an early iteration of Koch’s snowflake.
 If you completed a few more iterations, you would discover that this snowflake is a lovely six-sided shape that happens to have a finite area, but an infinite perimeter.
 Here are the directions: http://renegadegeek.wordpress.com/2013/12/31/koch-snowflake-card/